Should you introduce your kids to the world of gaming by starting them with retro or modern games?

 Super Mario Bros. or Super Mario 3D World?
 A Link to the Past or Twilight Princess HD?
 F-Zero or…GTA ONLINE?!

-Being a parent is, without a doubt, the most rewarding life choice I have made in my 30 years on this planet (I’m equally proud of the life choices I have made on other planets, but we’ll talk about those another time).
-It fills me with joy to know that my legacy will live on through that little mud covered monster, drawing abstract princesses on the wall with daddy’s permanent markers.
+Being a parent is, without a doubt, the most rewarding life choice I have made in my 32 years on this planet (I’m equally proud of the life choices I have made on other planets, but we’ll talk about those another time).
+It fills me with joy to know that my legacy will live on through those little mud-covered monsters, drawing abstract princesses and dinosaurs on walls with daddy’s permanent markers.

 But, being a parent comes with responsibility.
 Our children need food, somewhere safe to live, love, encouragement, attention, and someone to check for monsters under the bed.

-The question is, do I want my daughter to grow up playing the same video games I played?
-Should she follow my journey through the ages to ultimately appreciate the modern day?
-Or, do I just let her dive into recent games with all of the modern comforts we have come to enjoy?
+The question is, do I want my kids to grow up playing the same video games I played?
+Should they follow my journey through the ages to ultimately appreciate the modern day?
+Or, do I just let them dive into recent games with all of the modern comforts we have come to enjoy?

 8 bit or 4K?